subbyte/graphsage-tf2/README.md

 ### Prilimary Performance Evaluation

-Given the same size of minibatch (256 units), this TensorFlow version is 35% faster on CPU.
-The average batch time in training with 32-core CPU:
+This implementation is 35% faster than the PyTorch version.
+Given the same size of minibatch (256 units), the average batch time in training with 32-core CPU:
 - graphsage-simple (PyTorch, [updated version](https://github.com/subbyte/graphsage-simple)): 0.038063554763793944s
 - graphsage-tf2 (TensorFlow): 0.02408278703689575s